prestonk/CS1331/README.md

 # CS1331

-These are files from a Java class I took at Georgia Institute of Technology.
+These are files from a Java class I took at Georgia Institute of Technology in Spring 2015.